RESILIENCE PROGRAM

 Why This Training Matters

-Through this program, leaders, facilitators, and community members develop the capacities needed to host spaces that restore connection, strengthen collective resilience, and empower people to respond to crisis with clarity, dignity, and care.
+The Resilience Program builds on this work, supporting leaders, facilitators, and community members to develop the capacities needed to host spaces that restore connection, strengthen collective resilience, and enable more grounded and dignified responses to crisis.

 Registration